Sep9

 Extended Sermons

-“Teaches how faith in Jesus is a personal decision and not on what your mom says about Jesus.
-What your small group says about Jesus.
-What your traditions say about Jesus, but what you say“⇒ A decision for Christ is more than agreeing with church doctrine.
+“Calls for a personal decision for Jesus.
+Not what your parents say, your church says, your small group leader says, but what do you say!“⇒ A decision for Christ is more than agreeing with church doctrine.
 It’s more than a code of conduct.
 It’s more than repeating what others say.
 It’s more than reciting the Catechism.
 It’s more than a confession of faith to get you in the door.
 You can’t get into heaven riding on the coattails of their parents faith.
 Your Pastors faith, your small group bible study faith.
 You have to make your own personal faith confession of Jesus.
 When you get to heaven Jesus isn’t going to ask you what church you were a member of.
 He’s not going to ask you how much money you gave.
 He’s not going to ask what title, office. or position you held in the church.
 He’s not going to ask you how long you served in the church.
 He’s going to ask you who do you say “I Am”.
 Your parents can’t answer that for you, Your church can’t answer that for you.
 Your youth pastor can’t answer that for you.
 Only you can answer that!
 You might have a mother who’s a faithful believer.
 But that does not automatically make you a child of God.
 You might come from a long religious heritage, growing up in the Church, but that does not make you a believer.
 When you stand before the Lord you can’t say “My mama knew you, My daddy knew you, My grandma knew you.
 But have you personally known Jesus yourself!
 That answer will be the difference between life and death.
 Salvation and judgment.
 Heaven and Hell.

 Additional Notes & Applications